faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **2001, 2003**&nbsp; Church manuals leave out difficult polygamy details

-    The D&C and Church History manuals include {{ link(text="very limited coverage of Joseph Smith's polygamy", path="/extent-joseph-smiths-polygamy-taught-institute-manuals/") }}.
+    The D&C and Church History manuals include [very limited coverage of Joseph Smith's polygamy](/extent-joseph-smiths-polygamy-taught-institute-manuals/).
 For instance, there is no mention of Fanny Alger and no mention that many of those Joseph had sealed to him were already married to other men.

 * **2008**&nbsp; Church compels handbook removal from Wikimedia site